-reflections, observations, random thoughts and bon mots: strolling the literary and
+Reflections, observations, random thoughts and bon mots, relating to the literary and

 Monday, November 12, 2012

 Construction Site Offers Fleeting Glimpse of the Civil War Past [Fredericksburg]